lucapette/web/main/content/writing/on-writing.markdown

 process, they help you understand its value.

 I started rewriting my drafts.
 It was a fascinating learning process.
-My sentences got better, writing felt more fluid.
+My sentences got better, the writing felt more fluid.

-Rewriting my drafts generated some ideas that made me love writing even more.
+Rewriting my drafts made me love writing even more.
 It forced me to think of ways to get to the first draft as fast and as effortlessly as possible.

 That changed everything and two new writing techniques quickly emerged: